Kimberlee97/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* To clear an existing meeting, type m/ with no value after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 5 m/2025-11-10 09:30` Updates the 5th person’s next meeting to `10 Nov 2025 at 9:30 AM.`
+*  `edit 5 m/` Clears the meeting time for the 5th person.

 ### Locating persons by name: `find`